Greg James: Radio

-Since 2019, James has also presented the BBC Radio 4 series Rewinder, a show where he digs through the BBC archives to find classic stuff to reflect on current stories of the week.
+Since 2019, James has also presented the BBC Radio 4 series Rewinder, a show where he digs through the BBC archives to find classic material to reflect on current stories of the week.

+In February 2023, James launched Formula 1 podcast The Fast And The Curious alongside former Radio 1 Newsbeat presenter Christian Hewgill and BBC Sport broadcaster Betty Glover.

 Drivetime

-On 28 February 2012, it was announced that James and Scott Mills would swap shows as of 2 April 2012, meaning James would host the drivetime show (1600-1900) from that date.
-James's show had a variety of recurring features including: "The 10 Minute Takeover" (Mon-Thurs 1800), "Impossible Karaoke", "Rage against the Answer Machine", "Mayor of Where", "Ask The Nation", "Wrong Uns", "What's My Age Again" prior to "The Official Chart" moving to Fridays, celebrity guests on Thursdays, and Film Reviews with reviewer Ali Plumb.
-Off the cuff improv games typically include Chris Smith aka: 'Chris Smith with the news' the main afternoon Newsbeat reader.
+On 28 February 2012, it was announced that James and Scott Mills would swap shows from 2 April, with James taking over the Drivetime Show from 16:00 to 19:00.
+Regular features during his tenure included "The 10 Minute Takeover" (Monday to Thursday at 18:00), "Impossible Karaoke", "Rage against the Answer Machine", "Mayor of Where", "Ask The Nation", "Wrong Uns", "What's My Age Again" (prior to The Official Chart moving to Fridays), celebrity guests on Thursdays and film reviews with critic Ali Plumb.
+The show also featured improvised games with Chris Smith, the main afternoon Newsbeat reader.

-James once hosted his show for an entire week broadcasting from the BFBS radio studio in Camp Bastion, Afghanistan; he also staged "G In the Park", a mini-music festival from the BBC in Glasgow prior to the T in the Park festival.
+James occasionally presented the show from outside the studio, including a week broadcasting from the BFBS radio studio in Camp Bastion, Afghanistan, and hosting "G In the Park", a mini-music festival from the BBC in Glasgow prior to the T in the Park festival.

-Due to changes in release dates of music worldwide, since 10 July 2015 James' former Friday show was taken up by The Official Chart between 1600 and 1745, followed by Dance Anthems between 1800 and 1900.

-The drive time show is traditionally split into two halves, with a fifteen-minute break between 1745 and 1800 for the evening Newsbeat broadcast.
+Following the change to the global release date for new music, from 10 July 2015, his Friday show was replaced between 16:00 and 17:45 by The Official Chart, followed by Dance Anthems from 18:00 to 19:00.
+The drivetime slot was typically divided into two segments, with a fifteen-minute break between 17:45 and 18:00 for the evening Newsbeat bulletin.

 On 19 June 2017, James chose the name "RoboCrop" from "thousands and thousands" of listeners' suggestions for a tractor on loan to Dorset Police to tour agricultural shows to raise awareness of rural crime.
 Dorset Police said the tractor, equipped with a siren, had a top speed of 23 mph and was "not built for response policing".

 Radio 1 Breakfast

 On 20 August 2018, James took over Radio 1 Breakfast from Nick Grimshaw.
-The pair switched shows, with Grimshaw taking on the Drivetime show from 4pm – 7pm.
+The pair switched shows, with Grimshaw taking on the Drivetime show between 16:00–19:00.
 It was announced by the two presenters on Grimshaw's Breakfast Show on 31 May, with Grimshaw joking "It's time for a change, time for a new show and, most importantly, it's going to be time for a new wake-up time... preferably around 11:30 am".
 Both presenters were very excited about the change, with James saying that taking over would be a "big challenge" but he was ready and willing "to give it a go".
 His first guest on the show was Wallace the Lion from Blackpool Zoo.
 The show was broadcast four days a week, until December 2020 when the BBC announced changes to the Radio 1 schedule, with James' Breakfast Show now being five days a week, whilst Matt Edmondson and Mollie King moved from the weekend breakfast show to the weekend afternoon slot.